Jerry Narron

 Jerry Austin Narron (born January 15, 1956) is an American professional baseball manager, coach, and former player.
-He most recently served as a major league instructor for the Chicago White Sox.
-He most recently served as the bench coach for the Boston Red Sox of Major League Baseball (MLB) during the 2020 season.
-Narron played in MLB, primarily as a catcher, for three teams during 1979–1987.
+He is the current catching coach for the Los Angeles Angels of Major League Baseball (MLB).
+He recently served as a major league instructor for the Chicago White Sox.
+Narron played in MLB, primarily as a catcher, for three teams during 1979–87.
 He has served as manager for the Texas Rangers (2001–02) and the Cincinnati Reds (2005–07).

 He was the third base coach for Israel at the 2017 World Baseball Classic.
-Narron will be a coach for Team Israel, under manager Ian Kinsler, when it competes in the 2023 World Baseball Classic in Miami, Florida, starting March 11–15.
+Narron was also a coach for Team Israel, under manager Ian Kinsler, when it competed in the 2023 World Baseball Classic.

 Early years

 Narron was born in Goldsboro, North Carolina.
 He is a Christian Zionist.
 His father John was employed as a salesman and floor layer for the Isaacs-Kahn Furniture Company in Goldsboro.
 He is a nephew of former major league catcher and longtime coach Sam Narron.

 Through his childhood he played baseball at the Wayne County Boys Club.
 He attended Goldsboro High School, where he played baseball, basketball, and football, and graduated in 1974.
 He went to college at East Carolina University.